 escalate: assignment_group=MF-PAYROLL-SREPick the mode per environment, per job class and per time window.
 Promote forward only when your operators trust the trail.

+Default tier.
 Agents observe and produce a full reasoning trail.
 Zero action taken on z/OS.
-Best for week 1.
+Every abend family starts here.

 Failure handling is designed in.
 The agent never silently retries; every escalation lands in ServiceNow with the same trail your auditor consumes.